 Then, in Christmas week, there was another trip to the hospital for her, and the realisation that cancer is a disease that will shamelessly steal from a dying woman.
 It has taken her five years and left her with months, perhaps weeks.
 It’s taken the joke of her 49th birthday party and made it, in all likelihood, her last birthday party, it’s ruined her last Christmas, tonight she’ll see in her last new year, 2017 will be her last year.

 We’ve followed the, surprisingly well-defined, social conventions for watching her death on social media.
-She has been told that she’s brave, she’s been told that, hairless, she’s beautiful, she’s been told that she’s strong and will beat this disease, but we know that – barring a miracle – next birthday, next Christmas, next New Year, we won’t being celebrate with her, but remembering her.
+She has been told that she’s brave, she’s been told that, hairless, she’s beautiful, she’s been told that she’s strong and will beat this disease, but we know that – barring a miracle – next birthday, next Christmas, next New Year, we won’t being celebrating with her, but remembering her.

 And I don’t know how you tell ageing and infirm parents that they’re going to outlive their only daughter, I don’t know what you say to a husband with long a history of depression when you know that you’re not going to be around to support him much longer, I don’t know how you explain to a severely autistic daughter who, despite her 20-odd years of age, will always believe in a world of Santa Claus and Disney Princesses, that within a very short space of time you’ll be gone from her life forever.

-I don’t know these things because I haven’t asked, and I haven’t asked because there are some hells so deep, so terrible, so painful that you don’t even want to know what lies within them.
+I don’t know these things because I haven’t asked, and I haven’t asked because there are some hells so deep, so terrible, so painful that you don’t ever want to know what lies within them.